mui/material-ui/docs/src/pages/component-demos/tabs/tabs.md

 ### Automatic Scroll Buttons

-Left and right scroll buttons will be presented or hidden automatically based on viewport width.
+Left and right scroll buttons will automatically be presented on desktop and hidden on mobile. (based on viewport width)

 {{demo='pages/component-demos/tabs/ScrollableTabsButtonAuto.js'}}